Wolf-Pack-Clan/wfp-rcontool/README.md

 RCON tool for Call of Duty ® (2003) and some other similar games.
 Tested for CoD 1 and 2.

 ## Building
+Currently buildozer only supports Linux and OSX.
+Windows users can use Windows Subsystem for Linux.
  - Clone the repo or download code as zip.
  - Run `prerequisites.sh`.
  - Open the folder in Visual Studio code.